Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Methods

 \subsection{Joint knowledge distillation on quantization}

-The third approach proposed in this work here is inspired by the success of using information distillation ~\cite{romero2014fitnets, hinton2015distilling, parisotto2016actor, zagoruyko2016paying, ba2014deep} to train a relatively shallow network.
+The third approach proposed here is inspired by the success of using information distillation ~\cite{romero2014fitnets, hinton2015distilling, parisotto2016actor, zagoruyko2016paying, ba2014deep} to train a relatively shallow network.
 Specifically, these methods usually use a teacher model (usually a pretrained deeper network) to provide guided signal for the shallower network.
-Following this spirit, we propose to train the low-precision network alongside another guidance network.
+Following this motivation, we propose to train the low-precision network alongside another guidance network.
 Unlike the work in \cite{romero2014fitnets, hinton2015distilling, parisotto2016actor, zagoruyko2016paying, ba2014deep}, the guidance network shares the similar architecture as the target network but is pretrained with full-precision weights and activations.

 However, a pre-trained model may not be necessarily optimal or may not be suitable for quantization.
 As a result, directly using a fixed pretrained model to guide the target network may not produce the best guidance signals.
-To mitigate this problem, we do not fix the parameters of a pretrained full precision network as in the previous work \cite{zhang2017deep}.
+To mitigate this problem, we do not fix the parameters of a pretrained full-precision network.

-By using the guidance training strategy, we assume that there exists some full-precision models with good generalization performance, and an accurate low-precision model can be obtained by directly performing the quantization on those full-precision models.
+By using the guidance training strategy, we assume that there exist some full-precision models with good generalization performance, and an accurate low-precision model can be obtained by directly performing the quantization on those full-precision models.
 In this sense, the feature maps of the learned low-precision model should be close to that obtained by directly performing quantization on the full-precision model.
 To achieve this, essentially, in our learning scheme, we can jointly train the full-precision and low-precision models.
 This allows these two models adapt to each other.
 We even find by doing so the performance of the full-precision model can be slightly improved in some cases.

-Formally, let ${{\bf{W}}_{full}}$ and ${{\bf{W}}_{low}}$ be the weights of the full-precision model and low-precision model, respectively.
-Then we employ two distillation strategies: hint-based training and posterior-based training.